cmcarey/oneflashcard/README.md

 The UI is fully responsive and adapts to tablet and mobile form factors.

+# CI/CD

+CI/CD is performed using Github Actions.
+When any branch is pushed to, workflows run which execute the integration and E2E tests for the server automatically.

 # Server

 The server is written in strict `Typescript` and uses `Koa` as a web backend.